apausa/apausa/README.md

 ## Hi there 👋

-### I'm an AI Engineer based in Geneva, Switzerland
+### I'm an Software Engineer based in Geneva, Switzerland

 🔭 I’m currently working for the Future Circular Collider Study at CERN
 🌱 And researching Artificial Intelligence
 👯 I’m looking to collaborate on creative coding
 🤔 And for help with new ideas
-💬 Ask me about computer vision or deep learning
-📫 How to reach me: pablo[at]apausa[dot]dev
+💬 Ask me about interaction design or software development 📫 How to reach me: pablo[at]apausa[dot]dev
 😄 Pronouns: he/him